UtahEFD/QES-Public/README.md

 ### vcpkg - Generalized Build Instructions for Windows, macos and Linux

-We support a more generalized build system using vcpkg (https://vcpkg.io/en/) and CMake build presets.
+We support a more generalized build system using vcpkg [https://learn.microsoft.com/en-us/vcpkg/get_started/overview](https://learn.microsoft.com/en-us/vcpkg/get_started/overview) and CMake build presets.
 Vcpkg is a C++ package manager used to pull the dependencies needed to build QES.
 When used in this way, the cmake build will pull the needed requirements and not rely on installed system dependencies (as described above).
 This can result in the initial build being a little slower as the required dependencies are pulled and compiled, but it does mean that you do not have to manually install our dependencies.

-#### Setting up VCPKG
+#### Setting up vcpkg

 To setup vcpkg, you will need to clone the vcpkg repository and setup environment variables that CMake can use to locate your vcpkg install.
 More information on vcpkg and specific details for setting it up on different systems (Windows vs. Linux-based systems) can be found here: [https://learn.microsoft.com/en-us/vcpkg/get_started/overview](https://learn.microsoft.com/en-us/vcpkg/get_started/overview).
 The instructions below will reflect a Windows-based, Powershell setup to facilitate building QES on Windows: